paddytobias/research-software-management/PITCHME.md

 +++
 ### Git a grip!
-Git has many ways to manage contributions:
+Git has solid ways to manage contributions:
 - only owners can make changes, but everyone else can recommend changes. i.e., "pull request" |
 - each change is identified and marked with a unique id, meaning that you can rollback to previous versions |
 - repos can be "forked", "branched", "cloned" and "merged", "upstream" and "downstream" |